WebAssembly/component-model/design/mvp/Binary.md

     - [`core:uN`]
     - [`core:f32`]
     - [`core:f64`]
-* `|` operator is used to denote bitwise OR operation, which performs OR on every bit of two numbers in their binary form
 * `&` operator is used to denote bitwise AND operation, which performs AND on every bit of two numbers in their binary form
-* `<<` operator is used to denote a bitwise left shift operation, which appends `0` at LSB position
 * `isnan` is a function, which takes a floating point number as a parameter and returns `true` iff it represents a NaN as defined in [IEEE 754 standard]
 * `||B||` is the length of the byte sequence generated from the production `B` in a derivation as defined in [Core convention auxilary notation]